Clicky

-When you set up as a limited company contractor, you will encounter a myriad of different rules governing expenses.
-Some expenses rules are clear-cut, whereas others are more complex.
+As a limited company owner, you will encounter a myriad of different rules governing business expenses.

-Many permanent employees have access to gym facilities, and even more, will receive some kind of health or private medical insurance as part of their employment package.
+Many permanent employees have access to gym facilities and often benefit from health or private medical insurance as part of their employment package.

 When you make the transition from permanent to contract, you may well wonder if you can take out health-related products via your limited company.

 Unfortunately, the golden rule is that you can only claim for expenses that have been incurred wholly and exclusively for business purposes.
-Although your company can pay for these expenses, you will be taxed for the privilege.
+Even though your company can pay for these expenses, you – and your company – will be taxed for the privilege.

 Benefit in Kind liabilities